haluskua/React-21-folio/README.md

 ## Material UI Portfolio

-A portfolio single page application using React and Material UI
+A portfolio application using React and Material UI

 ### Demof of this site is available here https://haluskua.github.io/React-21-folio/